jahav/dataisland/README.md

 ### 3. Assign template

+Use `[ScopedTenants]` attribute to declare theat DataIsland should set-up database for each test in the class.
+Because of class fixture, tests in MyTests class are executed sequentially, but MyTests is run in parallel with other tests.

 ```csharp
 // the ScopedTenants attribute declares that Materializer should create database
 // per template before each test is run and clean it up afterward.